Lifting tropical intersections

 In applications, and particularly in the context of enumerative geometry, one frequently wants to intersect more than two subschemes.
-The algebraic intersection product of several subvarieties $X_1 \cdots X_r$ may be treated either by induction from results on intersection of pairs or by reducing to the intersection of a product $X_1 \times \cdots \times X_r$ with the small diagonal in $Y^r$.
-The corresponding statement for stable tropical intersections of multiple tropicalizations follows from the compatibility of algebraic and stable tropical intersections, discussed in Section~\ref{sec:compatibility}.
-Because the intersection of two tropicalizations may not be the tropicalization of any variety, we do not argue by induction in the proof of the following lifting theorem, but instead by a reduction to the diagonal.
+The algebraic intersection product of several closed subschemes $X_1 \cdots X_r$ may be treated either by induction from results on intersection of pairs or by a standard reduction to the diagonal argument.
+For the reduction to the diagonal, one uses the facts that $X_1 \cap \cdots \cap X_r$ is canonically identified with the intersection $X_1 \times \cdots \times X_r \cap \Delta$ in $Y^r$, where $\Delta$ is the diagonal subscheme, and that $X_1 \times \cdots \times X_r \cdot \Delta$ is the push forward of $X_1 \cdots X_r$ under the diagonal embedding.